-Mustafa A. Mustafa is currently a Dame Kathleen Ollerenshaw Research Fellow at the School of Computer Science at The University of Manchester.
+Mustafa A. Mustafa is currently a Dame Kathleen Ollerenshaw Research Fellow in the Department of Computer Science at The University of Manchester.

 He was the recipient of the Best Student Video Award from IEEE SmartGridComm 2017 and the Best Paper Award from SECURWARE 2017.
 During his PhD studies he was also a recipient of the Distinguished Achievement Award as Postgraduate Research Student of the Year 2015 nominee by the School of Computer Science of The University of Manchester.
 He currently acts as an expert in the IEC/SYC/WG 3 “IEC Smart Energy Roadmap”.
 He has also given tutorials, guest lectures and invited talks at several national and international summer schools/seminars/workshops/conferences.
 He has acted as a reviewer for a large number journals and international conferences.